volkerschmid/bioimagetools/README.md

-The bioimagetools package has moved to https://github.com/bioimagegroup/bioimagetools
+The bioimagetools package has been moved to https://github.com/bioimaginggroup/bioimagetools